USD ($)

 How to Protect Yourself from DoS Attacks

-While it’s impossible to prevent all attacks, several strategies can significantly reduce the risk and impact of DoS threats:
+While it’s impossible to prevent all attacks, several strategies can significantly reduce the risk and impact of DoS attacks:

 Here's a concise table explaining the difference between DoS and DDoS attacks: